stanonyime/pynojo/docs/source/devnotes.rst

 The static system configuration package is :mod:`pynojo.config`.
 To allow the developers applying their local settings without having to change the system defaults, *pynojo/config/overwrite.py* has been added to *.gitignore*.
-Define a funtion named *overwrite* in that file and change the configuration there.
+Define a function named *overwrite* in that file and change the configuration there.

 An example file::